Wyrdworld 2: Wordesley

 Wyrdworld 2: Wordesley is a generic fantasy role-playing game adventure published by Strange Acorn Games in 1987.

 Plot summary

-Wyrdworld 2: Wordesley is an adventure in which the player characters in the town of Wordesley investigate a stolen idol and an evil cult.
+Wyrdworld 2: Wordesley is an adventure in which the player characters in the town of Wordesley investigate an idol which has been stolen, as well as an evil cult.
 Rather than using a specific set of role-playing rules, this adventure is generic, and includes notes on how to convert it to popular RPGs of the time such as Advanced Dungeons & Dragons, RuneQuest, and Rolemaster.

 Publication history

 In 1987, Strange Acorn Games published the first in what they hoped would be a series of RPG adventures, Wyrd World 1: Wintersfarne.
 They quickly followed this up the same year with Wyrdworld 2: Wordesley, a 32-page book by Marcus Streets.
 A further two adventures, Wyrdworld 3: West Haven and Wyrdworld 4: Whitewood, were planned, but were never published.

 Reception

 In the May 1987 edition of White Dwarf (Issue #89), Graeme Davis thought the production values of this adventure maintained the solid if unspectacular fanzine quality of its predecessor, Wintersfarne.
 He likewise thought the computer-generated cartography "perfectly adequate."
 He did warn that because the adventure was generic, the gamemaster "will have to do a certain amount of preparation."
 He concluded with a positive recommendation, saying "Not one for the hack-and-slay brigade, but like Wintersfarne, worth a look if you happen to like thoughtful investigative adventures with the accent on roleplaying and problem solving rather than all-action dungeon bashes."